bwv988/mcmc-tutorial/README.md

 # mcmc-tutorial

-Markov Chain Monte Carlo tutorial
+Short tutorial on Bayesian Analysis and Metropolis-Hastings MCMC.